port-zero/website/content/competences/security.de.md

    A Header of sorts.
 </p>

+Information Security and Data Privacy are among our core values: both are a process, not a state.
+As a logical implication, we achieve our mission by enabling you to make sound decisions yourself, understand their risks and focus your resources on where they make the most security impact.

 Uniting a diverse community of expert individuals is a unique strength of our community.

-Our specific combination of skill sets and fields of expertise enables us to support our customers with what we love to do:
+Our specific combination of skill sets and fields of expertise enables us to support you with what we love to do:

 ## Security Consulting